 Wetsuits have been shown to improve swimming performance2, especially for very lean athletes, by helping to increase buoyancy and encourage a more streamlined position in the water.

-In addition to efficiency gains, wetsuits are highly advantageous for open water swimming in cooler temperatures.
-Studies3 support the importance of wetsuits when training or competing in cold water conditions ranging from 50 to 65°F (10 to 18°C) temperatures for periods over 30 minutes.
+In addition to efficiency gains, triathlon wetsuits are highly advantageous for open water swimming in cooler temperatures.
+Studies support the importance of wetsuits when training or competing in cold water conditions ranging from 50 to 65°F (10 to 18°C) temperatures for periods over 30 minutes.3

 On the low end of the spectrum, a triathlon-worthy wetsuit will cost between $150-300, unless you find a great used deal.
 For a premium option, you could spend upwards of $700-1K.
 The ROI sweet spot in wetsuit technology is somewhere in the middle.
 What’s most important is that it feels comfortable and enhances your triathlon experience versus hinders it.